Athletics at the 2008 Summer Olympics – Men's 100 metres: Background

-This was the twenty-sixth time the event was held, having appeared at every Olympics since the first in 1896.
+The 2008 Olympic Games was the 26th time the event was held, having appeared at every Olympics since the first in 1896.
 Four finalists from 2004 returned: silver medalist Francis Obikwelu of Portugal, fifth-place finisher Asafa Powell of Jamaica, sixth-place finisher Kim Collins of Saint Kitts and Nevis, and Aziz Zakari of Ghana, who had been unable to finish the final.
 Collins and Zakari had also been to the final in 2000.
 Defending gold medalist Justin Gatlin was banned at the time for failing a second drugs test, testing positive for testosterone.

-In Gatlin's absence, the United States team was led by Tyson Gay, the reigning world champion, but who had suffered a hamstring injury at the U.S. trials.
+In Gatlin's absence, the United States team was led by Tyson Gay, the reigning world champion, who had suffered a hamstring injury at the U.S. trials.
 An ascendant Jamaican team included Powell, who had held the world record from 2005 to 2008, and Usain Bolt, who had taken the world record in May 2008.

 The Czech Republic, the Marshall Islands, and Tuvalu appeared in the event for the first time.
-The United States made its 25rd appearance in the event, most of any country, having missed only the boycotted 1980 Games.
+The United States made its 25th appearance in the event, the most of any country, having missed only the boycotted 1980 Olympic Games.

 Qualification

-Each National Olympic Committee (NOC) was able to enter up to three entrants providing they had met the A qualifying standard (10.21) in the qualifying period (1 January 2007 to 23 July 2008).
-NOCs were also permitted to enter one athlete providing he had met the B standard (10.28) in the same qualifying period.
+Each National Olympic Committee (NOC) was able to enter up to three entrants providing they had met the A qualifying standard (10.21 seconds) in the qualifying period (1 January 2007 to 23 July 2008).
+NOCs were also permitted to enter one athlete providing he had met the B standard (10.28 seconds) in the same qualifying period.